Upside: Contribute an Article

 Language: The editors are happy to consider submissions from around the globe.
 However, we strongly recommend that authors for whom English is a second language have their work reviewed for proper grammar, style, and English usage before submitting it to Upside.
 Articles that would require significant rewriting by the editorial staff cannot be considered for publication.

 Formatting: Your manuscript should be saved in Microsoft Word format (.doc or .docx) and sent as an attachment.
 Please do not use styled templates with special formatting; limit formatting to bold, italics, and bullet lists.
 You may include tables in your article.
 We prefer Times New Roman font, 12 point.
+Do not submit an article saved from Google Docs (conversion errors are problematic for us).

 Biography: Your document should include a short biography (no more than 40 words), including your name, job title, company name or affiliation, and email address.
 Point out any current responsibilities or list one or two career highlights.
 Please be sure you have your employer's permission to use their name in your bio.